-Driftaway Coffee is as personalized as it gets, initially sending your gift recipient a Coffee Explorer Kit so they can try out the nuances of four different coffees based on where they’re from and how they were roasted.
-Customers can personalize their gifts with the recipient’s name, and because gift subscriptions don’t automatically renew, you don’t have to worry about keeping tabs on your account.
+Driftaway Coffee is as personalized as it gets, initially sending your gift recipient a Coffee Explorer Kit so they can try out the nuances of five different coffees based on their origin and how they were roasted.
+Customers can personalize their gifts with the recipient’s name.

-Gift subscriptions are the site’s bestsellers, allowing you to have the first delivery shipped to you (so you can present it to the recipient yourself) or shipped directly to them.
-E-gift cards and gift sets are also available.
-Pricing varies depending on the size of the bag you choose and your delivery frequency, but it starts at $44 per month.
+Gift subscriptions are the site’s bestsellers.
+You can either ship the first delivery to yourself, so you can present it to your recipient yourself, or ship it directly to them.
+Gift cards and gift sets are also available.
+Pricing varies depending on the size of the bag and your delivery frequency.

-Apart from the gift subscription, Driftaway offers virtual tasting parties to allow you to sip and learn with your family and friends.
-The host purchases a date and time for their session, and then Driftaway ships out kits of four unlabeled coffee brews to everyone in your party to taste while guided by the shop's in-house brewmaster.
+In addition to gift subscriptions, Driftaway offers virtual tasting parties to allow you to sip and learn with your family and friends.
+The host purchases a date and time for their session, and then Driftaway ships out kits of five unlabeled coffee brews to everyone in your party.
+Then you hop online to taste everything while guided by the shop's in-house brewmaster.

 The "farmer feedback" option on the site is also a nice way to let customers share their opinions on a particular coffee bean with the grower.

-Bean Origin: Central and South America, Africa, Southeast Asia
+Bean Origin: Central, South, and North America, Africa, Asia

-Why We Chose It: Trade Coffee matches subscribers to roasters who will roast their perfect cup of joe for the ultimate craft coffee.
+Why You Should Try It: Trade Coffee matches subscribers to roasters who will roast their perfect cup of joe for the ultimate craft coffee.

 Exposure to new roasters with every delivery

-Why We Chose It: Conscious Coffee sells nothing but organic, above fair trade coffees.
+Why You Should Try It: Conscious Coffee sells nothing but organic, above-fair-trade coffees.
 It is fully committed to providing pure, clean coffees to its customers and to helping its farm partners to grow.

 Only sells organic coffee